starzonmyarmz/iamdanielmarino.com/src/work/new-timer-from-calendar.md

 tags: casestudy
 ---

 In an ongoing effort to encourage effective time tracking, [Harvest](https://getharvest.com) uncovered a compelling insight during our research: nearly 50% of customers in a specific segment were concurrently using their calendar app alongside Harvest for time tracking.
-Recognizing this pattern, we initiated a six-week project aimed at simplifying the process of seamlessly transferring calendar events into users' Harvest timesheets.
+Recognizing this pattern, we initiated a six-week project aimed at simplifying the process of seamlessly transferring calendar events into users’ Harvest timesheets.

-For this undertaking, my role extended to project management, encompassing the design and prototyping of user flows, as well as collaborative engagement with engineers during the implementation phase.
+My role extended to project management, encompassing the design and prototyping of user flows, as well as collaborative engagement with engineers during the implementation phase.

 ## Problem